magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 There always is a better alternative, usually a [generated]({{ site.gdeurl }}extension-dev-guide/code-generation.html) `Factory` class, or a [`Locator`](https://thephp.cc/news/2015/09/dependencies-in-disguise){:target="_blank"} class of sorts.

 <div class="bs-callout bs-callout-info" id="info">
   <p>This rule applies only to production code.
-When writing [integration tests]({{ site.gdeurl }}test/intgration/integration_test_execution.html), this is not true.
+When writing <a href="{{ site.gdeurl }}test/integration/integration_test_execution.html">integration tests</a>, this is not true.
 In fact, the object manager is recommended for integration tests.</p>
 </div>

-#### Collaborator classes
+### Collaborator classes

 Whenever an external class property, class constant, or a class method is used in a file, this file depends on the class containing the method or constant.
-Even if the external class is not used as a instantiated object, the current class is still hard wired to depend on it.
+Even if the external class is not used as a instantiated object, the current class is still hard-wired to depend on it.

 PHP cannot execute the code unless it can load the external class, too.
 That is why such external classes are referred to as *dependencies*.
 Try to keep the number dependencies of to a minimum.

-Collaborator instances should be passed into the class using [constructor injection]({{ site.gdeurl }}extension-dev-guide/depend-inj.html##dep-inj-preview-cons).
+Collaborator instances should be passed into the class using [constructor injection]({{ site.gdeurl }}extension-dev-guide/depend-inj.html#dep-inj-preview-cons).

-#### The environment (file system, time, global variables)
+### The environment (file system, time, global variables)

 Whenever your code requires access to some part of the environment, try to use a collaborator class that can easily be replaced by a test double (also referred to as a *mock*) instead.